Mention Americus Georgia to friends or co-workers and you might receive a lot of blank stares as people try to figure out where you are talking about.

 Game on!
 I’m so excited to be here I’m like a kid before Christmas.
 I have two nights to find and record evidence of ghosts.

 My room is stylish with 12-foot ceilings, a full bath and loads of space.
-I unpack my luggage while getting a feel for the room.
+As soon as I can I unpack my luggage while getting a feel for the room.

 Honestly, nothing feels amiss, but I’m hopeful that I’ll have an encounter during my stay.

-Even though I never encountered a ghost I still loved my stay at the Windsor Hotel.
-This is a beautiful historic property.
+Even though I never encountered a ghost I still loved my stay at the beautiful historic Windsor Hotel.